davidsmakerworks/ai-artist/README.md

 ## Technologies used
 - OpenAI DALL-E 2, OpenAI DALL-E 3, Stability AI SDXL or Stability AI Stable Image to generate images
-- OpenAI GPT Chat Completion to generate verses and Whisper API to transcribe speech to text
+- OpenAI GPT Chat Completion or Anthropic Claude to generate verses and daydream image prompts, and to choose the best verse from multiple options if the critic is enabled.
+- OpenAI Whisper API to transcribe speech.
 - Azure Speech API to convert text to speech
 - Azure Blob Storage to store downloadable images